 On March 24, 2022, the Company withdrew the Original EIA application to allow time to address two technical aspects in particular, which relate to the protection of local flora and fauna.
 The Company was unable to satisfy the SEA within the mandated regulatory timetable relating to the Original EIA process.
 Therefore, the Company determined that it is in its best interests and those of the Project to take the additional time required to fully understand and resolve the remaining issues and resubmit a Revised EIA application.
 Management's current expectation, based on preliminary discussions with its technical consultants and other advisors, is that the Revised EIA approval process could take two years or more to complete.
-However, there can be no assurances as to the timing of a Revised EIA application, the length of delay in obtaining an approval or whether or not such approval will be issued.
+The Company intends to submit the Revised EIA to SEA during the second quarter of 2023 and estimates an evaluation period between 12 to 18 months.
+However, there can be no assurance as to the length in obtaining an approval or whether such approval will be issued.